IRT Diffuse Field Equalized

 Late production (white passive drivers) has the least bass

 I got the Mid-productions with white/orange passive drivers.
 It's the variant I enjoy the most.
 Regardless of version they all pretty much have the same forward upper-midranges and grainy highs.
 And the midrange truly makes this a special headphone.
-Vocals and instruments sound lush and able-bodied.
-It's by far the best pair of headphones for rock I've heard thus far, the guitars are really up in your face with an impressive amount of detail.
-Drums and bass guitar sound textured and enveloping.
-The treble really shows its age.
-Grainy and lacking detail, cymbals often blend into each other.
-Soundstage is also strangely smaller than the K240DF despite having the same housing, but it's certainly better than HD600's.
-Despite being a darker sounding headphone it has zero sub-bass extention, which rings true for all variants of the Sextetts.
-It's the achilles heel of an otherwise impressive sounding headphone, one that manages to differentiate itself without excess today.
+Vocals and instruments are front and center.
+It's by far the best pair of headphones for metal and rock I've heard thus far, the guitars are really up in your face with an impressive amount of detail and even in genres like power metal none of the instruments melt into each other.
+The treble however shows its age.
+Grainy and lacking detail, cymbals sound one-note.
+Soundstage is also strangely smaller than the K240DF despite having the same housing.
+Despite being a darker sounding headphone it has zero sub-bass extension, which rings true for all variants of the Sextetts, 80's headphones, and open-back headphones as a whole.
+There's no rumbling in your stomach when you have these on.
+It's the achilles heel of an otherwise impressive sounding headphone, one that manages to reasonably differentiate itself.
 I really like these.

 - 45mm drivers